meituan-longcat/AMO-Bench/README.md

 python grading.py --response_file example.jsonl --only_parser True
 ```

-## Identified Issues
-Despite our best efforts to ensure the quality of the dataset, several issues may still exist.
-Here, we list the issues identified in the current version, which will be addressed in future releases.
+## Discussions and Feedbacks
+Here we summarize the discussions and feedbacks on AMO-Bench from the open-source community.
+We will regularly update the dataset to address urgent data issues.

-We welcome your feedback on any issues!
+We welcome any feedback you may have!
 1. Problem 26 appears to be effectively the same as an existing contest problem.
-Thanks to @applesilicon to point this out! [link](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/3)
+Thanks to [@applesilicon](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/3) to point this out!
 2. The problem statement for Problem 35 should be further clarified: (1) the five integers that sum to $k$ should be non-negative rather than positive, and (2) we also stipulate that 1 couldn't be replaced with five integers.
-Thanks to @applesilicon to point this out! [link](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/4)
+Thanks to the suggestions from [@applesilicon](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/4)!
+3. Four problems involve complex numerical expressions (Problem 12, 13, 15 and 21).
+When tackling these problems, LLMs may struggle to perform accurate calculations without calling external tools.
+Thanks to the feedback from [@prnake](https://github.com/meituan-longcat/AMO-Bench/issues/1)!

 ## 🔎 Citation